Tiny-Earth/DemoSite/site/src/transformation.md

 ### Professor-to-Professor Dissemination

 Most instructors who engage in education reform are eager to share their newfound knowledge with colleagues.
 Many are dismayed to find that their colleagues look askance at the new teaching methods and are dismissive in conversations about teaching.
 Changing faculty behavior is never easy.
 It can feel Sisyphean—endlessly repetitive, unrewarded, and defeating.
 But a few strategies have been found more effective than simply telling colleagues about new techniques, which is bound to fail.
 One of the most effective is team teaching.
 When colleagues see active learning in action, they can’t deny its power.
 Students will aid the case because once they become used to active engagement, they will complain about instructors who force them back into the passive mode.
 Another way to engage colleagues, letting the methods speak for themselves, is to invite peer review.
 Most colleagues are flattered by being asked to review another’s teaching and everyone benefits: the instructor being reviewed will often gain useful insights, the reviewer will see active learning in action, and the two instructors will begin a dialogue about teaching.
-Finally, department chairs can invite their faculty to read a book or article about teaching, such as *Leaving the Lectern* (McManus 2005) and discuss it at a faculty meeting or faculty retreat.
+Finally, department chairs can invite their faculty to read a book or article about teaching, such as *Leaving the Lectern* [mcmanus2005leaving](@cite) and discuss it at a faculty meeting or faculty retreat.

 ### Campus Teaching Events